SAP Analytics Cloud

 SAP Analytics Cloud bundles the following products (as listed on sapanalytics.cloud).

 - Business Intelligence and Augmented Analytics: Search to Insight, Smart Insights, Smart Discovery, Predictive Forecasting, and Smart Predict

 - Digital Boardroom – board portal for real-time business intelligence and ad-hoc analysis

 - Analytics Platform

-We also find SAP Analytics Cloud listed as one of the SAP HANA Cloud Services, announced at SAPPHIRE 2019 together with SAP Data Warehouse Cloud and SAP HANA Cloud (under development).
+We also find SAP Analytics Cloud listed as one of the SAP HANA Cloud Services, announced at SAPPHIRE 2019 together with SAP Data Warehouse Cloud and SAP HANA Cloud.
 We could also imagine these services as stacked with HANA for the data, DWC in the middle for the semantics, and SAC on top for analytics.